Water rats

 Although hippos are still found in large parts of Africa, their habitat is shrinking.
 Due to drought, agriculture and the construction of dams, more and more wetlands are disappearing.
 Hippos are also hunted for their meat and ivory, which comes from their large canines.
 Consequently, the species is listed as "vulnerable" on the IUCN Red List.

-The hippos at Beekse Bergen are also part of an EEP.
-Each EEP has a coordinator who maintains a studbook of species data and manages the population in zoos.
-This means that the coordinator, together with a committee, gives advice on which animals are allowed to have offspring together and whether animals need to move to another zoo to do so.
-The chance of healthy offspring and thus keeping the species alive is greatest this way.
-On the signs in Beekse Bergen you can recognize animals with an EEP by the logo of a rhino and her calf.
+The hippopotamus at Beekse Bergen are also part of an EEP.
+A coordinator maintains a pedigree of the species and manages the population in zoos.
+Together with a committee, the coordinator gives advice on which animals are allowed to have cubs together.
+Sometimes that means moving an hippopotamus to another zoo.
+This way we increase the chance of healthy cubs and the survival of the species.
+You can recognize animal species with an EEP by the logo of a rhino with a calf.